 Clipify

 Clipify ships 3B+ views across 200+ campaigns with a roster that includes BlockDag, Spartans, Sophie Rain, and FouseyTube.
 The brand-side wrapper handles distribution and the toolset underneath is a clip-generation engine.
-Best fit for token launches and creator-economy brands that want a packaged distribution layer.
+Best fit for token launches and clipper-economy brands that want a packaged distribution layer.
 Pricing is not disclosed publicly and the qualification denominator is not published.

 Lane 3: Open clipping marketplaces (the brand-side bounty lane)